 Study Characteristics

 Four studies met the inclusion criteria and were included in the review (see figure 1).
 The characteristics of the included studies are shown in Table 1.
 Three of the studies were cohort studies (13-15) and one was a case control study (5).
 Two of the studies were conducted in the US (13, 14), one was conducted in the UK (5) and one in Spain (15).
 A total of 3225 patients were included in the four papers.
 The largest study had 1297 participants (5) and the smallest had just 82 (15).
 The age of participants in included studies ranged from 40 to 89.
 All studies documented the symptoms suffered by patients with the exception of Issa (13) who used the international prostate symptom score (IPSS).
+All four papers included patients with at least one of symptoms listed in the NICE cancer guidelines, however these were different in each paper.
 Three of the studies explicitly defined an ‘abnormal DRE’ with the exception of Gelabert Mas (15).
 The three papers used very similar definitions of an abnormal prostate.
 Hamilton et al. state that “hard, craggy or nodular glands were classified as malignant” (5), Issa et al. state that “DRE findings were classified as abnormal in the presence of prostate induration and/or nodularity” (13) and Mettlin et al. state that “a suspicious DRE outcome is defined by the presence of significant induration, nodularity or asymmetry” (14).

 Diagnostic accuracy of DRE